Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.10.5 =
+* Fixed UI issue when Translation Lock block is not displayed when using Gutenberg editor.
+* Fixed UI issue when Content upload widget is not displayed when using Gutenberg editor.
+* Fixed possible issue when post metadata has several values for single meta_key.
+Last value is used.
+* Known issue: Gutenberg (when installed as plugin) build-in UI js library conflicts with smartling-connector Upload widget when using Gutenberg editor.

 = 1.10.4 =
 * Fixed possible issue when submission has not valid value for Post-based content-type
 * Removed old way to re-send content to Smartling on download